pdm-project/pdm/README.md

     app.run()
 ```

-If you are a Bash user, set the environment variable by `eval $(pdm --pep582)`.
+If you are a Bash user, set the environment variable by `eval "$(pdm --pep582)"`.
 Now you can run the app directly with your familiar **Python interpreter**:

 ```bash
 $ python /home/frostming/workspace/flask_app/app.py